japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 CAUTION: FIXME Finish the "success" path

-If the size of the generated codes is greater than <<spark-sql-properties.md#spark.sql.codegen.hugeMethodLimit, spark.sql.codegen.hugeMethodLimit>> (which defaults to `65535`), `doExecute` prints out the following INFO message:
+If the size of the generated codes is greater than [spark.sql.codegen.hugeMethodLimit](../configuration-properties.md#spark.sql.codegen.hugeMethodLimit), `doExecute` prints out the following INFO message:

 ```text
 Found too long generated codes and JIT optimization might not work: the bytecode size ([maxCodeSize]) is above the limit [spark.sql.codegen.hugeMethodLimit], and the whole-stage codegen was disabled for this plan (id=[codegenStageId]).
 To avoid this, you can raise the limit `spark.sql.codegen.hugeMethodLimit`: